drainganggtb/FinalProject/README.md

 ## What is contained in this repo?

-This repository contains multiple secondary projects along with the [**TwitterforVaccine.ipynb**](TwitterforVaccine.ipynb) and [**DeepLearning_Model.ipynb**](DeepLearning_Model.ipynb) files that are associated with the Twitter Sentiment Analysis project.
+This repository contains multiple secondary projects along with the [**TwitterforVACCINE.ipynb**](TwitterforVACCINE.ipynb) and [**DeepLearning_Model.ipynb**](DeepLearning_Model.ipynb) files that are associated with the Twitter Sentiment Analysis project.
 The following resources have been made available in this repo:

 - **Diabetes Predictor**([*diabetes.ipynb*](Diabetes.ipynb) and [*diabetes-streamlit-2.py*](diabetes-streamlit-2.py))
     - The diabetes project was designed to predict the chance that an individual would be at risk for diabetes based on factors like number of pregnancies, glucose, blood pressure, skin thickness, insulin, BMI, and age.